josh-mchugh/Understanding-Quarkus/chapter-5/README.md

 This is the eample code from Chapter 5 in the book Understanding Quarkus.

-Chapter 5 explains JDBC, JPA, and Transactions with Quarkus with a focus on Hibernate ORM Panache, for a Record (or Respository) pattern style for database interaction within the application.
+Chapter 5 explains JDBC, JPA, and Transactions with Quarkus with a focus on Hibernate ORM Panache, for a Record (or Repository) pattern style for database interaction within the application.

 Project generated with Quarkus CLI.